RobeSantoro/docker-kokoro/README.md

 The API is compatible with [OpenAI's text-to-speech endpoint](https://developers.openai.com/api/reference/resources/audio/subresources/speech/methods/create).
 Any application already calling `https://api.openai.com/v1/audio/speech` can switch to self-hosted by setting:

 OpenAI voice names are accepted as local aliases for client compatibility.
 These aliases map to Kokoro voices and do not reproduce OpenAI's proprietary voices.
+The `voice` field may be a string or an object with an `id` field; unknown voices return `400`.

 ```
 OPENAI_BASE_URL=http://your_server_ip:8880